-• On 1 October 2014, the EC issued a decision concluding that Retevisión and other terrestrial and satellite platform operators had received state aid in the form of a €56.4 million scheme to finance the digitalisation and extension of the terrestrial TV network in remote areas of Castile-La Mancha (a

-Spanish region) during the digital switch-over process and that such state aid was incompatible with the EU rules.
+On 1 October 2014, the EC issued a decision concluding that Retevisión and other terrestrial and satellite platform operators had received state aid in the form of a €56.4 million scheme to finance the digitalisation and extension of the terrestrial TV network in remote areas of Castile-La Mancha (a Spanish region) during the digital switch-over process and that such state aid was incompatible with the EU rules.
 The decision ordered the Kingdom of Spain through the regional government of Castile-La Mancha to recover the aid.
-On 29 October 2015, the government of Castile-La Mancha began an aid recovery proceeding for $\notin$ 719 thousand, which the Group opposed and was declared lapsed ex officio in 4 July 2016.
+On 29 October 2015, the government of Castile-La Mancha began an aid recovery proceeding for €719 thousand, which the Group opposed and was declared lapsed ex officio in 4 July 2016.
 On 15 December 2016 the General Court of the European Union passed a ruling which dismissed the appeals.
 The Group filed on 23 February 2017 an appeal with the European Court of Justice.
 On 26 April 2018 the European Court of Justice issued a judgment dismissing the Group's appeal, confirming the abovementioned decision of the EC.
 Notwithstanding, the Kingdom of Spain also filed an appeal which was dismissed by the European Court of Justice on 20 September 2018.
-On 26 November 2018, the government of Castile-La Mancha restarted the aid recovery proceeding for an amount of $\notin$ 719 thousand, which the Group paid in the first half of 2019.
+On 26 November 2018, the government of Castile-La Mancha restarted the aid recovery proceeding for an amount of €719 thousand, which the Group paid in the first half of 2019.
 On 7 February 2019, the government of Castile-La Mancha ruled in favour of the aid recovery.
-The Group filed an appeal against the resolutions of the government of Castile-La Mancha, which was dismissed by the High Court of Justice of Castile-La Mancha (Tribunal Superior de Justicia de Castilla-La Mancha) on 21 June 2021.
+The Group filed an appeal against the judgment of the government of Castile-La Mancha which was dismissed by the High Court of Justice of Castile-La Mancha (Tribunal Superior de Justicia de Castilla-La Mancha) on 21 June 2021, the judgment having been declared final by means of a diligencia de ordenación dated 4 October 2021.